elipapa/mycv/README.md

-#my CV
+# my CV

-this is a branch that I create for my own CV, not published on github I do keep a private repo on bitbucket however.
+this is a branch that I create for my own CV.

 if I make any changes to the CSS here, I should replicate them into the master branch.
 Basically: